This page has been automatically translated. Please refer to the page in French if needed.

 Ouvrir l’image dans une nouvelle fenêtre

-You can find all the criteria and conditions, depending on your situation, on the Service-Public.fr Bring back alcohol from the foreigner.
+You can find all the criteria and conditions, according to your situation, on the Public Service Bring back alcohol from the foreigner.

 Please note

-Finally, some goods are subject to restrictions (medicines, foodstuffs, weapons, works of art, etc.) while others are strictly prohibited (drugs, counterfeits, animals and plants threatened with extinction, etc.).
+Finally, certain goods are subject to restrictions (medicines, foodstuffs, weapons, works of art, pets,...) while others are strictly prohibited (drugs, counterfeits, meat, milk and meat and milk products, wild species [animal or plant], threatened with extinction...).)

 Warning